How to stop clients from changing WordPress themes

 The real problem

-WordPress treats theme switching as a normal action.
+WordPress treats theme switching as a standard action.
+But on most sites, it is a high-impact action.

 What actually works